cancervariants/therapy-normalization/README.md

 # drug-term-normalization
-Services and guidelines for normalizing Drug terms
+Services and guidelines for normalizing therapy terms